-So, when analysing a proposed micro-hydro system, ask yourself if you can make some adjustments in the way, or pattern, in which you use electricity.
-Can you change your peak consumption to fit the system you are planning?
+So, when analysing a proposed micro-hydro system, ask yourself if you can make some adjustments in the way, or high war was alaged

 Explore this possibility before deciding that you must provide for a high peak consumption.

 A typical pattern of peak load and the resulting average load is illustrated in Figure 4.